jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/glossary.rst

     to access for several seconds.
 Executing a waiter allows you to wait until a resource enters into a particular state by sleeping and polling the resource's status.
 Waiters are accessed using the ``waitUntil()`` method of the client.
-See the :doc:`waiters` guide for more details.
+See the :doc:`guide_waiters` guide for more details.